Links on SoundGuys may earn us a commission. Learn more.

-The Apple AirPods Max has better noise cancelling than the Bose Noise Cancelling Headphones 700
+Does the Apple AirPods Max have better noise cancelling than the Bose Noise Cancelling Headphones 700?

 Bose might have introduced active noise cancelling (ANC) to the world, but the AirPods Max outperforms the Bose Noise Cancelling Headphones 700 in this metric.

 The AirPods Max ANC technology nullifies background noise much more effectively than the Bose Headphones 700, rendering some midrange frequencies up to four times quieter.
 The AirPods Max also quiets low-frequency sounds more effectively than Bose’s headset.
 This frequency range is where you hear sounds like an airplane engine or the droning grind of the train during your commute.